 In the <Bkgd Trans Btn Double Clk> group, select one of the following.

-Disable: When the [BKGD] button is pressed twice in quick succession, all currently inserted keys are selected and removed by the next transition.
+- Disable: Double-pressing of the [BKGD] button is disabled. - Enable: When the [BKGD] button is pressed twice in quick succession, all currently inserted keys are selected and removed by the next transition.